 Cooks must register for their ICS memberships and sign-up for every cook-off through the ICS website, chilicookoff.com.
+All active memberships include free gate admission to any sanctioned ICS cookoff.

-Youth Cooks: Must be active ICS members 6 to 17 years of age.
-Cooks (or parents/ supervisors of) must register for Youth ICS memberships and sign-up for each cook-off by contacting youthcook@icschili.com.
+Youth Cooks: Must be between the ages of 6 to 17 years of age.
+Cooks (or parents/ supervisors of) must register for each cook-off by contacting the organizer of the event.

-Every adult and youth cook must be a member in good standing prior to the commencement of the cook-off.
+Every adult must be in good standing prior to the commencement of the cook-off.